Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

-We return to dualities as isomorphisms of models (cf.~\S\ref{concdual}); and so, we consider, specifically, the interpretation of two models, $M_1$ and $M_2$, of the whole world.
-In this Section, I propose two conditions that will, together, secure physical equivalence.
-The leading idea is that the interpretation has not been fixed a priori, but will be developed starting from the duality.
-(Or, if by some historical accident, an interpretation has already been fixed, one should now be prepared to drop large parts of it.)
-I will now give two requirements which, I will propose, justify the internal interpretation and imply the uniqueness of its reference:\\
+We return to dualities as isomorphisms of models (cf.~\S\ref{concdual}); and so, we consider, specifically, the interpretation of two models, $M_1$ and $M_2$, ``of the whole world''.
+In this Section, I propose a condition that will, together with the internal interpretation, secure physical equivalence, in the sense that one is justified in taking duals to be physically equivalent: and I give the arguments to that effect.